-Although Watts Branch (Rockville, MD) has nearly 30% IC, it still contains significant forest and wetland fragments in its subwatershed, many of which are found in close proximity to the stream corridor. since regrown, or grew up over time within parks, cemeteries and public open space.
+Often, natural area remnants are located in areas that were extremely difficult to develop (e.g., steep slopes), were abandoned and have since regrown, or grew up over time within parks, cemeteries and public open space.
 In other situations, subwatershed alterations cause changes in local hydrology that unintentionally create new urban wetlands.
 Common examples include old ponds, backwaters behind road crossings, and abandoned earthworks.

 Although of relatively recent origin, these wetlands may receive some protection under state or federal wetland protection statutes.

 Forest and wetland remnants are often isolated and have little or no connection with other natural habitats or the stream corridor.

 Typically, natural area remnants have a greater proportion of edge habitats compared to core habitats.
 Natural area remnants are particularly susceptible to invasions of non-native species of both plants and animals, and it is not uncommon for invasive species to become numerically dominant.
 Natural area remnants are also stressed by storm water runoff and urban heat island effects.
 As disturbed and isolated as they are, natural area remnants have intrinsic value as examples of nature in the city, and may present excellent opportunities for restoration in their own right.